stowingJunK/r-for-fantasy-football/ffball/00_getting_started/01_setup.md

 In the above, I compute the sum of 2+2.

 ## R GUI
-Similarly you can access the R console within the R GUI, which comes packaged with your download.
+Similarly you can access the R console within the R GUI, which comes packaged with your CRAN download.

 ![gui]